0feed/gatsby-starter-foundation/src/content/posts/2022-01-12-okinawa-flat-belly-tonic-review-can-it-help-to-lose-weight.md

 With 30 servings per bottle, the Okinawa Flat Belly supplements will last you for a month.
 They are made in an FDA-approved and GMP-certified facility with regular audits to ensure quality control.
 The formula is unique because of its blend of ingredients sourced from nature.

-## How does Okinawa Flat Belly Tonic pills works?
+## How do Okinawa Flat Belly Tonic pills works?

 The unique formula used in the Okinawa Flat Belly Tonic supplement comes from Japan.
 The name of this health supplement is derived from Okinawa, a remote island where doctors recommend their patients to take antioxidant herbs and food that are blended together into supplements like the one found in this product.